 The otherworldly landscape of the Burren Geopark is adjacent to the Cliffs of Moher, yet it flies under most tourists’ radars.
 A UNESCO World Heritage Site, Burren’s cliffs have been compared to the moon’s craters, with limestone outcroppings, massive boulders, and strange dunes.
 The Burren Geopark is also part of the Atlantic Way, a coastal road that tops many Ireland bucket lists.

 Okay, that claim might be up for contention.
-But the whiskey distilled at County Clare’s Knappogue Castle will become one of your favorite drinks as soon as the single malt Irish whiskey hits your tastebuds.
-With the whiskey actually made on the 15th-century castle grounds, Knappogue Castle stands out as a must-go in Ireland for its medieval scenery, authentic whiskey, and classic Irish hospitality.
+But locals say that the whiskey distilled at County Clare’s Knappogue Castle will become one of your favorites!
+As the whiskey is made on the 15th-century castle grounds, Knappogue Castle stands out as a must-go in Ireland for its medieval scenery, authentic whiskey, and classic Irish hospitality.